 Return the Patties:

-Nestle the browned patties into the skillet, flipping them to coat in the gravy.
+Carefully nest the browned patties into the skillet, turning them so they’re coated in the gravy.

 Add Mushrooms (Optional):

-Optional: Add 2 cups sliced mushrooms to the skillet.
-The gravy savory notes will sink into the mushrooms and add another level of umami.
+& Optional: Sprinkle on 2 cups sliced mushrooms in the skillet.
+The gravy’s savory notes will soak in to those mushrooms and catapult it into the next level of umami.

 Simmer:

-Lower the heat to low, cover the skillet and let the patties simmer in the gravy 20 minutes.
-This gives the patties time to fully cook and the flavors to mingle.
+Lower heat to a simmer, cover and cook the patties in the gravy for 20 minutes.
+This gives the patties a chance to finish cooking, and the flavors a chance to meld.

 Step 4: Serve